vranki/laser-gcode-exporter-inkscape-plugin/README.txt

 About This Project
 ------------------

-Modified to output gcode that is compatible with K40 style laser cutter running Marlin (https://github.com/lansing-makers-network/buildlog-lasercutter-marlin).
+Modified to output gcode and raster image data that is compatible with K40 style laser cutter running Marlin (https://github.com/lansing-makers-network/buildlog-lasercutter-marlin).

 26-Feb-2015 - 2 hours : Forked from user ajfoul to extend functionality of smoothie